-Outside-in filtration works the best for liquid filtration, where the liquid is not too filled with particles and solutes, and too many particles will lead to frequent membrane fouling and a decreased flux.
-To maintain a solid and robust liquid filtration performance, the submerged modules are cleaned by a combination of air-scouring, chemically enhanced backwash (CEB), and periodic chemical CIP, all of which will remove particles and solutes from the membrane surfaces.
+Outside-in filtration works best for liquid filtration, where the liquid is not too filled with particles and solutes.
+Too many particles will lead to frequent membrane fouling and a decreased flux.
+To maintain a solid and robust liquid filtration performance, the submerged modules are cleaned by a combination of air-sourcing, chemically enhanced backwash (CEB), and periodic chemical CIP, all of which will remove particles and solutes from the membrane surfaces.
 Flat sheet membranes and disc membranes utilize submerged modules for vacuum-driven filtration.